The Best Food At Disneyland, Ranked guide image

 Location: Enchanted Tiki Room, Adventureland, Disneyland

 Surprise, surprise.
 The single most famous item of food at Disneyland is also the best, and if you come to the park without eating this glorious mountain of soft serve, you probably shouldn’t even tell people you came.
 Yes, there are lots of different flavors and add-ons these days (like the incredible chile-mango around the corner at Tropical Hideaway), but there’s still something so pure about the silky-smooth pineapple original.
 Whichever flavor you go with, just be sure to ask for a packet of the tajin to sprinkle on top.
-It’s salty, tangy, and takes this legendary dessert to a completely different level.
+It’s salty, tangy, and takes this famed dessert to a completely different level.

 *Only available through mobile pre-order.